tashk85/git-katas/README.md

 Feel free to use these exercises, that's why they're public!

-## Contributing

-If you miss exercises or find errors in any of them, feel free to improve them and make a pull request.

-You can also make an issue so we notice an opportunity to improve!

-Thank you!

 ## Cheatsheet

 A collection of useful commands to use throughout the exercises: